highmobility/auto-api-java/README.md

 # What is this repository for? #

-This repository is for building the jar that has the parsers for Auto API.
+This repository contains the java parsers for Auto API.

 # How to use create/parse commands #